ubccr/hpc-toolset-tutorial/coldfront/README.md

 ### Activate the allocation request

+- Navigate to the `Admin` menu and click on `Allocation Requests`
+Note: the project review status is a green check mark, indicating our Center Director has already approved the submitted project review.

 At part of the database seeding we did at the start of the tutorial, we activated and set attributes on the allocations requested on the `cgray` project.
 Let's look at that allocation and how it was setup.

-- Login using local account username: `hpcadmin` password: `ilovelinux`
-- Navigate to the `Admin` menu and click on the `All Allocations` option
-- Click on the allocation number next to the allocation for the `HPC cluster` resource.
+- Click the `Details` button to review the Allocation Detail page.
+- Notice that allocation status is `Renewal Requested` and there is a start and end date associated with it.
 - Scroll down to look at the allocation attributes set.
-Notice that allocation status is `Renewal Requested` and there is a start and end date associated with it.
+There is a slurm_account attribute as well as slurm_specs and slurm_user_specs attributes.
+This is what is used by the Slurm plugin to sync with the Slurm database.
+- Click the `Approve` button to re-activate the allocation.
+This updates the status to `Active` and changes the expiration date to one year from today.

 Now let's go look at and activate the allocation change request submitted by `cgray` for the storage resource.
 As the HPC admin user, activate and setup the new allocation:
 - Navigate to the `Admin` menu and click on `Allocation Change Requests`